wf4ever/ro-catalogue/v0.1/minim-evaluation/performance-evaluation.md

 * B. Full checklist evaluation from local store, accessed locally

-    Tests steps 3-5 (*plus* file access time, which is assumed to be discountable for this purpose)
+    Tests steps 3-5, _plus_ file access time, which is assumed to be discountable for this purpose

-    Adding instrumentation to the checklist web service should help us to separate the checklist evaluation time
+    Adding instrumentation to the checklist web service should allow us to separate the checklist evaluation time

 * C. Full checklist evaluation from local store, accessed remotely

-    Tests steps 3-6 (*plus* file access time, which is assumed to be discountable for this purpose)
+    Tests steps 3-6, _plus_ file access time, which is assumed to be discountable for this purpose)

 * D. Curl retrieval of annotations from RODL